SURGroup/UQpy/docs/source/scientific_machine_learning/index.rst

 - :class:`.Loss`: Parent class to all Loss functions.
 Subclass of :class:`torch.nn.Module`.
 - :class:`.NeuralNetwork`: Parent class to all Neural Networks and Neural Operators.
 Subclass of :class:`torch.nn.Module`.

+Consistent with Pytorch's architecture, those classes and their subclasses primarily organize and store tensors and parameters.
+The bulk of the computation is done by the methods in the ``functional`` folder.
+For example, the ``SpectralConv1d`` class is used to define a spectral convolution in a neural network, but hands off the actual Fourier transform and other calculations to ``funtional.spectral_conv1d``.

+To prevent naming conflicts with the common torch imports, we recommend importing this module as the following.

+>>> import torch.nn as nn
+>>> import torch.nn.functional as F
+>>> import UQpy.scientific_machine_learning as sml  # jokingly pronounced 'smile'
+>>> import UQpy.scientific_machine_learning.functional as func

 .. toctree::
    :maxdepth: 1
    :caption: Scientific Machine Learning

     Activations <activations/index>
+    Functional <functional/index>
     Layers <layers/index>
     Loss Functions <losses>
     Neural Networks <neural_networks/index>